Photo of the church

 Repository Shop

-A wide range of pamphlets, religious items, cards for all special occasions and Mass cards are available from the Repository Shop located in the Cardinal Bourne Hall at Priory Street.
-Opening times are 10 am to 12.45 pm every Sunday.
+A wide range of pamphlets, religious items, cards for all special occasions and Mass cards are available from the Repository Shop located in the Church porch at Priory Street.
+The Church is open daily.
+Please put monies for items purchased in Repository box in Church Porch. .

 Schools